paulvha/apollo3/ble_amdtp/readme.md

 As part of a project to better understand Bluetooth, I have worked connecting boards from Sparkfun based on Apollo3 over Bluetooth with Raspberry Pi and Ubuntu.
 The connection is using the lightweight, propriety AMD Transaction Protocol.
-See the extras folder for more information about this protocol
+(AMDTP) See the extras folder for more information about this protocol.

 For detailed information about the solution, please read the amdtp.odt in the extras folder.